Valkata154/bulgaria-sigths/README.md

 ## Introduction

 Application to display sights around Bulgaria with basic functionalities.
 This project is made using ejs, html, css, bootstrap, express, mongodb.
+Made from a course taken on Udemy.

 ## Some Functionalities Include